pyramids/needjs/README.md

 consider that you will need to perform integrity-checking, e.g. by using needjs with a non-empty hash parameter, for _all_ untrusted content.
-That includes what you may mistakenly assume to be harmless non-code, non-content but what user browsers' may interprete differently.
+That includes what you may mistakenly assume to be harmless non-code, non-content but what user browsers' may interpret differently.
 Finally, using needjs for this task requires that you load needjs itself from a safe source, e.g. by inlining it into your html document or by loading it from your own server(s).